JamesRossMarine/yacht-sync-pro-wordpress-plugin/README.md

 ## Description

-Yacht Sync Pro, our WordPress plugin, is a new way to integrate three major MLS feeds (YachtWorld, YachtBroker, and/or Yatco) natively into your WordPress site.
-Benefit from SEO tactics, easy-to-use shortcodes, and the ability to customize templates.
+Yacht Sync Pro is a new WordPress plugin that imports all three major yachting and boating MLS API feeds into your website.
+So whether you have YachtWorld/Boat Wizard or IYBA/YachtBroker, and/or Yatco, you can now benefit from savvy SEO tactics, easy-to-use blocks/shortcodes, custom post types, fast feature-rich search, and can still customize to your brands' needs.

 ## Demo Site